tshepang/blog/content/Rust week of 2016-09-02.md

 +++

 Had a look at [Diesel] and at [Nickel].
-I wish they had better documentation\...
+I wish they had better documentation...
 I cannot say with good confidence that I understand them.

 Regarding contributions, I did [just one].